11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 • Decorate balloons as Easter Eggs with markers and hang them up or play Easter Balloon volleyball.
 The bunnies can’t let the Easter egg touch the floor, encourage some mindful movement and get children to notice their bodies as they play.

 Forget the Easter bonnet and opt for an Easter crown.
-Combine this activity with heading out into nature and collecting some natural crafting resources and you have a lovely, calming Easter activity.
+Combine this activity by heading out into nature.
+Collect some natural crafting resources.
+You have a lovely, calming Easter activity.

 See my Instagram post for more pictures and details.